Risk-averse optimal control of random elliptic variational inequalities: Stationarity conditions

-Unfortunately, we cannot retrieve a (weak or strong) convergence pointwise a.s.~for $p_\tau^*$ by the same argument we used to prove \cref{lem:yTauStrongConvergence} because the limit may not be uniquely determined, as a (subsequence-dependent) multiplier would come into play.
+Unfortunately, we cannot retrieve a (weak or strong) convergence pointwise a.s.~for $p_\tau^*$ by the same argument we used to prove Lemma \ref{lem:yTauStrongConvergence} because the limit may not be uniquely determined, as a (subsequence-dependent) multiplier would come into play.

-\begin{remark} When $U_{ad}$ is the entire space, we obtain in the usual tracking-type non-stochastic setting that $p^*$ and the multipler associated to the adjoint are both uniquely determined by $y^*$ and $u^*$.
+\begin{rmrk} When $U_{ad}$ is the entire space, we obtain in the usual tracking-type non-stochastic setting that $p^*$ and the multipler associated to the adjoint are both uniquely determined by $y^*$ and $u^*$.
 We explore this idea further.

-If $U_{ad} \equiv U$, the inequality \eqref{eq:tauSS3-old} simplifies to
+If $U_{ad} = U$, the inequality \eqref{eq:tauSS3-old} simplifies to

-Consider the case where $\varrho(u) := \frac{\nu}{2}\norm{u}{H}^2$ and $U \equiv H$.
+Consider the case where $\varrho(u) := \frac{\nu}{2}\norm{u}{H}^2$ and $U = H$.
 Then this further reduces to

 as an equality in $H^*$.
-Unfortunately, this does not seem to give us any strong convergence of $p_\tau^*$ or $\pi_\tau^*$ (unlike in the deterministic setting where the former would be available). \end{remark}
+Unfortunately, this does not seem to give us any strong convergence of $p_\tau^*$ or $\pi_\tau^*$ (unlike in the deterministic setting where the former would be available). \end{rmrk}